Fundamentals of Prosperity

 We are to so prosper that we can give in or to the church (to those that teach and share God’s Word), and we are to so prosper that we can give to those that need, and to every good work.

-Now I can buy Girl Scout cookies without feeling guilty, and tip the waitress and be blessed doing it.
+Now I can buy Girl Scout cookies without feeling guilty, tip the waitress, and be blessed doing it.
 We can also give to those that help with storm relief or for any good work we desire to give to, or that God puts in our hearts, anything we know is His will, and He will abundantly bless us back financially for doing so.

 When your child receives his first dollar, teach him to give part of it and to save part of it.
 Then teach him that God will bless him back for doing His Word.
 Teach this to your children.
-Learning these truths and principles and God’s word, practicing them, and then teaching them to your children is all part of The Prosperous Life
+Learning these truths and principles and God’s word, practicing them, and then teaching them to your children is all part of The Prosperous Life.

 Two Four Letter Words